proteomicsunitcrg/qcloud2-pipeline/README.md

 ```
 Note: at this present version, port 8089 is not yet configurable so don't change it.

-- 4.3.
-Update with your email:
+- 4.4.
+And update the admin email:
 ```yml
 qcloud:
   admin-email: admin.mail@mail.catm